clojure/core.rrb-vector/README.md

 RRB-Trees build upon Clojure's PersistentVectors, adding logarithmic time concatenation and slicing.

-The main API entry points are `flexvec.core/catvec`, performing vector concatenation, and `flexvec.core/subvec`, which produces a new vector containing the appropriate subrange of the input vector (in contrast to `clojure.core/subvec`, which returns a view on the input vector).
+The main API entry points are `clojure.core.rrb-vector/catvec`, performing vector concatenation, and `clojure.core.rrb-vector/subvec`, which produces a new vector containing the appropriate subrange of the input vector (in contrast to `clojure.core/subvec`, which returns a view on the input vector).

-flexvec's vectors can store objects or unboxed primitives.
+core.rrb-vector's vectors can store objects or unboxed primitives.
 The implementation allows for seamless interoperability with `clojure.lang.PersistentVector`, `clojure.core.Vec` (more commonly known as gvec) and `clojure.lang.APersistentVector$SubVector`
-instances: `flexvec.core/catvec` and `flexvec.core/subvec` convert
+instances: `clojure.core.rrb-vector/catvec` and
-their inputs to `flexvec.rrbt.Vector` instances whenever necessary (this is a very fast constant time operation for PersistentVector and gvec; for SubVector it is O(log n), where n is the size of the underlying vector).
+`clojure.core.rrb-vector/subvec` convert their inputs to `clojure.core.rrb-vector.rrbt.Vector` instances whenever necessary (this is a very fast constant time operation for PersistentVector and gvec; for SubVector it is O(log n), where n is the size of the underlying vector).

-`flexvec.core` also exports its own versions of `vector`, `vector-of` and `vec` which always produce `flexvec.rrbt.Vector` instances.
+`clojure.core.rrb-vector` also exports its own versions of `vector`, `vector-of` and `vec` which always produce `clojure.core.rrb-vector.rrbt.Vector` instances.
 Note that `vector-of` accepts `:object` as one of the possible type arguments, in addition to keywords naming primitive types.

 ## Usage

-    (require '[flexvec.core :as fv])
+    (require '[clojure.core.rrb-vector :as fv])

     ;; read the overview at the REPL
-    (doc flexvec.core)
+    (doc clojure.core.rrb-vector)

     ;; functions meant for public consumption
     (doc fv/subvec)